 StreetLight Data is a company that utilizing cell phone data to aggregate travel patterns for analysis.
-The following analysis is conducted using 11 pm fixed-route stopping times since the Mountain Line 5-Year Transit Plan recommends smoothing spans on fixed-route to 11 pm and add service hours on weekends.
-An 8 pm - 11 pm analysis was conducted for weekend only, since fixed-route stops on most routes around 8pm.
+The following analysis is conducted using 11 pm fixed-route stopping times since the Mountain Line 5-Year Transit Plan recommends smoothing spans on fixed-route to 11 pm on weekdays and add service hours on weekends.
+It would cost approximately \$107,000 annually for fixed-route to expand hours to 11 pm, compared to \$225,750 to provide those trips via TNC or taxi during 8 pm - 11 pm.

 Using StreetLight Data, 11 pm - 6am on Fridays and Saturdays have the greatest number of vehicle trips when fixed-route is not running; the greatest concentration of vehicle trips is between 11 pm - 3 am.
 For scale, vehicle trips during morning commute hours are shown in Table 6 as well.